Dining

 ~15 min drive

 World-class collection with free general admission and a sprawling outdoor sculpture park.
-One of the Southeast's finest museums.

 NC Museum of Natural Sciences